openvanilla/openvanilla/README.markdown

 1. No Preferences app is provided.
 Edit the configuration in ~/Library/Preferences/org.openvanilla.plist.
 Changes take effect immediately.
 2. The candidate window is largely simplified.
 Only a minimal text label is provided.
 3. Only the core modules are provided and are currently bundled directly with the loader itself.
+(The project also builds OVIMPOJ, but does not bundle it into the distributed package.)
     *   OVIMArray
     *   OVIMEsperanto
     *   OVIMGeneric (when there is data)